 These are just some examples of the kind of information you can include within the CareClinic health app.
 Keep in mind that this application can also be used to generate reminders for medication and doctor appointments, as well as to organize an entire care team to help you with your medical needs.

 You can use the application to store health-related data and it is recommended to enter information regularly, as your entries will be used to generate monthly reports.
 These will pain an accurate image of your health status and it will help both you and your physicians to arrive to the best treatment solutions.

 How can on export reports for caregivers and doctors?

 For example, the monthly report generated by the CareClinic health app can be printed and shared in the traditional form with the physician or healthcare provider.
-Or, if you want, you can export it as a PDF document and use it for the same purpose.
+This is just one of the ways in which a PHR benefits you.
+If you want, you can export it as a PDF document and use it for the same purpose.
 It will contain all of the key health information, allowing the doctor to review your medical and family history, and improve your current treatment plan.